scrum-for-developers/worblehat/README.md

 ## Requirements
 * JDK 11+
-* Docker
+* Docker / Podman

 Maven comes bundled with the maven wrapper scripts, no need for manual installation before.

 ## Running the application

 1. Compile and install the application in the local maven repository with `./mvnw install`
+2. Start the database:
-1. Start the database.
-The easiest way is to fire up a docker container with  `worblehat-web/docker-db.sh`.
+ * The easiest way is to fire up a docker container with `./worblehat-web/docker-db.sh`.
+ * **On Apple M1 Chips:** We switched from MySQL to MariaDB because it's a drop in replacement and in version 10.5 compatible with the new ARM Chips.
+Just execute `./worblehat-web/podman-db-on-m1.sh` (In addition podman is used instead of docker).
-1. Run the application.:
+3. Run the application.:
   * Either run `./mvnw -pl worblehat-web spring-boot:run` (will automatically compile & package the application before)
   * Or use your IDE to start the main class in worblehat-web: `de.codecentric.psd.Worblehat`
-1. Access the application at <http://localhost:8080/worblehat/>
+4. Access the application at <http://localhost:8080/worblehat/>

 ## Running tests